atlas-aai/ratlas/README.md

-The goal of ratlas is to provide uniform [R Markdown](https://bookdown.org/yihui/rmarkdown/) templates for creating topic guides and technical reports, helper functions formating text in documents, and providing consistent themes for [**ggplot2**](https://ggplot2.tidyverse.org) graphics.
+The goal of ratlas is to provide uniform [R Markdown](https://bookdown.org/yihui/rmarkdown/) templates for creating topic guides and technical reports, helper functions formatting text in documents, and providing consistent themes for [**ggplot2**](https://ggplot2.tidyverse.org) graphics.